aviaryhq/cloudglue-mcp-server/README.md

 The following Cloudglue tools are available to LLMs through this MCP server:

+### **File Management**

+- **`add_file`**: Upload local files to Cloudglue or add existing Cloudglue files to collections.
+Supports two modes: 1) Upload new file with optional collection assignment, 2) Add existing file to collection.
+Returns comprehensive file metadata and collection status.
+Use working directory context for relative file paths.
+Supports videos, images, documents, and other file types with automatic MIME type detection.

 ### **Discovery & Navigation**

 - **`list_collections`**: Discover available video collections and their basic metadata.
 Use this first to understand what video collections exist before using other collection-specific tools.
 Shows collection IDs needed for other tools, video counts, and collection types.